-Chris Sharma, the energy of Biographie
+Chris Sharma, the energy of Biographie at Ceuse

 Three years of trying, walking up to the crag, putting on climbing shoes, lighting incense, chalking up and setting off for the next attempt.
 Chris Sharma has now realised his dream called Biographie - Realization.